fuad1502/open-running-watch-hw/README.md

 ## Fabrication Files

-You can grab the released fabrication files in the [Release](https://github.com/fuad1502/open-running-watch-hw/releases) tab.
+You can download the released fabrication files tarball in the [Release](https://github.com/fuad1502/open-running-watch-hw/releases) tab.
 It contains:
 - Schematic PDF.
 - Top, bottom, and power plane PCB drawing.
 - Gerbers.